typelevel/typelevel-nix/README.md

 ### Embed in your project

-The `typelevel-shell` module can be imported into your `devshell.mkShell` configuration:
+The `typelevelShell` module can be imported into your `devshell.mkShell` configuration:

 ```nix
 {